compu-flair/Kaggle_Advanced_House_Prices/Instructions.md

       - Use the green `Code` button and copy the HTML url
    - Click the `Deploy` button
    - Your app will be automatically deployed and accessible via a public URL
-   - Save the public URL to be used when showcasing your work.
+   - Save the public URL to be used when showcasing your work
+      - Here's an example pointing to Ardavan's: [Live Demo](https://kaggleadvancedhousepricesgit-cnmxptag4fayriochntgry.streamlit.app)

 2. **Share Your Live Demo:**
    - Copy the deployment URL and add it to your GitHub repository README